Pave the way to better sleep for kids

 View this post on Instagram

-According to the 2020 ParticipACTION Report Cards on Physical Activity, last year Canadian children received a grade of “B” for sleep.
+According to the 2020 ParticipACTION Report Cards on Physical Activity, two years ago Canadian children received a grade of “B” for sleep.
 The report recommends that sleep health literacy — such as The Goodnight Bag Resources — should be integrated into school curriculums.
 Better sleep will ensure children’s proper growth and development, help with school readiness, and foster life-long health.

 Good sleep hygiene is associated with positive sleep outcomes, such as longer sleep duration and better quality of sleep.
 Good sleep hygiene includes regular bedtimes, consistent bedtime routines (e.g., bathing, brushing teeth, reading) and screen-free bedrooms. — 2020 ParticipACTION Report Cards on Physical Activity